How to Style Your Brand Part 2: Finding your focus / Fiona Humberstone

 Stephanie’s distinctive creative style and strong tone of voice makes it a very compelling proposition for her ideal client and I think that’s one big lesson we can take away.

 It’s scary to stick your head above the parapet and create a strong, standout brand, but it’s essential.
 It’s so tempting to water things down, to try and appeal to everyone and keep things safe, but the problem with that is that you’ll appeal to no one.

 Both the examples I’ve shown you will be utterly compelling to the right target markets.
 They won’t appeal to everyone, but nothing does, what they will do is be infinitely more successful than the bland, safe brands.

 This week, take a little time to work through your intention.
 Ask yourself, what do I want to be known for?
 And do download the Planning Workbook – it’s free and there’s some good stuff in there.

 Fiona Humberstone is a Hiscox business insurance customer.
-To find out about business insurance you might need, visit the Hiscox Business Insurance page and receive a quote, or if you’re still researching, check out our What is Business Insurance guide.
+To find out about business insurance you might need, you can go directly to the Hiscox Business Insurance page and receive a quote, or if you’re still researching, check out our What is Business Insurance guide.

 At Hiscox, we want to help your small business thrive.
 Our blog has many articles you may find relevant and useful as your business grows.
 But these articles aren’t professional advice.
 So, to find out more on a subject we cover here, please seek professional assistance.